Umar-Ashraf09/Conversion-Page/README.md

 ## How to Use

-1. Open the Temperature Conversion web page.
+1. Open the [Conversion Page](https://umar-ashraf09.github.io/Conversion-Page/) web page.
 2. Enter the temperature in Celsius in the provided input field.
 3. The equivalent temperature in Fahrenheit will be automatically calculated and displayed.
 4. You can also enter a temperature in Fahrenheit, and the equivalent temperature in Celsius will be displayed.